freeCodeCamp/scripts/packages/tricky-challenges/README.md

 Run `npm start -- block="Learn HTML by Building a Cat Photo App"` to query posts related to the cat photo project.

+Run `npm start -- display=table` to format the result in a markdown table.

 These can be combined if desired.